Spherical volume and spherical Plateau problem: Plateau Dehn fillings

+Theorem \ref{dehn fillings} provides many examples of sequences of spherical Plateau solutions $\{C_{p,\infty}\}$ which ``accumulate'' towards a limit.
+Note that this accumulation occurs from below in the sense that the mass of each $C_{p,\infty}$ is strictly less than the mass of the limit.
+The set of simplicial volumes \cite{Gromov82} of closed oriented manifolds is well-ordered in dimension $2$ and $3$, but not in higher dimensions, see \cite{HL21}.
+There is also a conjecture (due to Harold Rosenberg?) stating that the set of areas of closed minimal surfaces in the round $3$-sphere is well-ordered.
+By Theorem \ref{theorem:bcg}, Theorem \ref{dim3} and \cite[Proposition 3.9]{BCG91}, the set of spherical volumes of closed oriented manifolds is well-ordered in dimensions $2$ and $3$.
+All these elements suggest the following question: \begin{question}[Well-ordering] Is the set of spherical volumes of closed oriented manifolds well-ordered in any dimension? \end{question}

-It is probable that in dimensions at least $4$, the Plateau Dehn fillings for most of the topological Dehn fillings $M(T_1,...,T_m)$ are non-smooth but nevertheless have smooth support outside of a region of mass converging to $0$ as $\min_{i}\injrad(T_i)$ goes to infinity (see the $\epsilon$-regularity theorem in \cite{ADLS18}).
+In dimensions at least $4$, it is possible that the Plateau Dehn fillings we constructed have supports which are non-smooth, but are smooth on large domains, due to the $\epsilon$-regularity theorem in \cite{ADLS18}.
+In fact, no example of singular spherical Plateau solution is known: \begin{question}[Singularity] Is there a closed oriented manifold with a singular spherical Plateau solution? \end{question}

 The situation treated in Theorem \ref{dehn fillings} is very special due to the existence of a model hyperbolic manifold and the availability of barycenter maps.
-Considering the group theoretic versions of Dehn fillings developed in \cite{Osin07,GM08}, it would be desirable to investigate more general Plateau Dehn fillings.
+Considering that there are group theoretic versions of Dehn fillings developed in \cite{Osin07,GM08}, it would be desirable to investigate Plateau Dehn fillings beyond the case of cusped hyperbolic manifolds. \begin{question} [Convergence phenomenon] Are there other instances where ``convergence'' of a sequence of pairs $(\Gamma_i,h_i)$ implies convergence of the corresponding spherical volumes and spherical Plateau solutions? \end{question}

-A Plateau solution $C_\infty$ is called \emph{classical} if it is built out of locally symmetric objects.
-More precisely $C_\infty$ is classical if there are some finite volume locally symmetric manifolds endowed with an integral current structure, called $O_1,...,O_k$, such that $C_\infty$ is intrinsically equivalent to $\bigsqcup_{j=1}^k O_j$.
-According to the finiteness theorem of H.C.
-Wang \cite{Wang72}, given a volume upper bound $V>0$ and a dimension $n\geq 4$, the number of non-isometric locally symmetric negatively curved closed oriented $n$-manifolds is finite.
-Therefore, Theorem \ref{dehn fillings} reveals that that there are many non-classical Plateau solutions, at least in high dimensions (in dimensions $2$ and $3$ the situation is still unclear). \begin{coro} For any $n\geq 4$, there are infinitely many non-classical Plateau solutions of dimension $n$. \end{coro}

-In the language of Subsection \ref{Plateau topology}, we also obtain: \begin{coro} For any dimension $n\geq 3$, there exists an infinite bounded subset of $\mathscr{H}_n$ whose elements are pairwise separated in the Plateau topology. \end{coro}